Solid Waste and Recycling

 Virginia Department of Environmental Quality:

-Recycling Rate with Credits: Virginia Rate adjusted for 5% maximum percentage allowed for credits to the base recycling rate calculated by a solid waste planning unit.
+Recycling: Beginning in 2013, the Virginia Department of Environmental Quality required recycling reports from just 17 of the 71 Solid Waste Planning Units (SWPUs) in the state; these 17 have at least 100,000 residents.
+The recycling rate reported is adjusted for 5% maximum percentage allowed for credits to the base recycling rate calculated by a solid waste planning unit.
 A 2% reduction credit may be added to the calculated recycling rate for a documented source reduction program.

 See the Data Sources and Updates Calendar for a detailed list of the data resources used for indicator measures on Virginia Performs.